Area of Focus Sessions

 PFP2515.
 The Surprising Importance of Optimism in Financial Planning

 Optimists are healthier, live longer, and have more meaningful relationships, but do optimists save and invest differently than pessimists?
-Results from a new survey reveal a surprisingly strong relationship between optimism and a range of investment behaviors, suggesting that a positive mindset may be a more important trait than other client characteristics including risk tolerance.
-I review the research on dispositional optimism and explain how advisors can use behavioral techniques to effectively motivate clients and help them manage risk.
-I also review new research on overconfidence and explain the difference between a positive mindset and overoptimistic beliefs.
+Results from a new survey reveal a surprisingly strong relationship between optimism and a range of investment behaviors, suggesting that a positive mindset may be a more important trait than other client characteristics, including risk tolerance.
+This session will review the research on dispositional optimism and explain how advisors can use behavioral techniques to effectively motivate clients and help them manage risk.
+The session will also delve into new research on overconfidence and explain the difference between a positive mindset and overoptimistic beliefs.

 Date/Time